ePages-de/epages-docs/_posts/2016/2016-06-23-karlsruher-entwicklertag.md

 Key topics of this talk: how to deal with maintainability, redundant data, and redundant code for software systems.

 Eberhard showed in several iterations how legacy code was tried to be rewritten, and later ended in another legacy code project even so new methods and ideas were applied.
-Albert Einstein calls this "Insanity".
+Albert Einstein defines such continuous repetitions with ending up in the same negative state "Insanity".

-Doing the same thing over and over again and expecting different results is a dilemma that the software industry has not been able to solve yet.
+Unfortunately, doing the same thing over and over again and expecting different results is a dilemma that the software industry has not been able to solve yet.
-Eric Evans' approach for domain driven design with an ubiquitous language, value objects etc. does often not work but introduced the helpful concept of bounded contexts.
+On the on hand, Eric Evans' approach for domain driven design with an ubiquitous language, value objects etc. does often not work for solving this architectural erosion problem but on the other hand introduced the helpful concept of bounded contexts.
 The talk elaborated on a central data model vs redundancy issues for data models and data bases.
-One conclusion was that different views justify duplication but each bounded context needs to be self-contained with as little as possible dependency to be autonomous.
+One conclusion was that different views justify duplication but each bounded context needs to be self-contained with as little as possible dependencies to be autonomous.
-In the end we can achieve maintainability with clear architecture, firewalls, and recyclable modules but we cannot achieve clear architecture code systems in general.
+We can achieve maintainability with clear architecture, firewalls, and recyclable modules but we cannot achieve clear architecture code systems in general.

 ### Evening event: World Cafè

-Secure Application Development in the Age of Mobile, Cloud and the Internet of Things (IoT).
+The topic of the world cafe discussions was how to ensure secure application development in the age of mobile, cloud infrastructure, and the Internet of Things (IoT)
-Several IT Security Experts helped to create some meaningful mindsets.
+Several IT Security Experts helped to create some meaningful mindmaps.

 ## Summary